 All staff and governors are provided with data protection training as part of their induction process.

 Data protection will also form part of continuing professional development, where changes to legislation, guidance or the school's processes make it necessary.

-17. Monitoring arrangements
+19. Monitoring arrangements

-The DPO is responsible for monitoring and reviewing this policy.
+The Headteacher and DPO are responsible for monitoring and reviewing this policy.